Helpful tips on the Creators Program, Genesis Network, the Young Vic or if you want some help with signing up.

 Through funded ticket scheme we provide opportunities to see all our main house shows and where possible shows in our other spaces.
 We will choose one or two evenings during the run and invite members to sign up for a ticket.

-Please only sign up if you are fully committed to attending.
-The tickets are free to members, but as most of our shows sell out they are not free to us.
-We choose to offer complimentary tickets because we want our work accessible to emerging artists on the Genesis Network.
+The tickets are free to members, but as most of our shows sell out, they are not free to us.
+We choose to offer complimentary tickets because we want our work accessible to emerging artists and producers on the Genesis Network.

 Can I forward on information about Young Vic funded tickets to other people?Toggle